cbr1N/Hacktegic/Vagrant.md

 I have encountered an error with tne nginx.conf file, this is why I have created a task that verifies the creation of that file, in case it doesn't exist.
 Then I modify the file so it is configured correctly.
+Also there was a problem eith the permissions for the default /html location.
+I also took care of them.
 The detailed description of both the YAML files is down bellow.

 Now that everything is ready we can try provisioning our VM.